Nainaz-55/Technical-Blogs/cmawq9vbx000b09ic3w0f44kp.md

 ---

-As an Apigee Developer, I worked on a critical initiative that transformed how we connect internal investment platforms with external providers— a leading alternative asset management SaaS platform.
+As an Apigee Developer, I worked on a critical initiative that transformed how we connect internal investment with external providers— a leading alternative asset management SaaS platform.

 This blog walks you through what the project was about, the architecture, the challenges, and the solutions we built using Apigee Edge.